fazleyazdan/Playwright-with-javascript/README.md

 // here 'Extract title' is the name of the test
 // {page}: is a fixture which we have to pass to the anonymous function.
-// it contains methods by which we can automate the web page. etc(visiting the web, interacting with elements of web)
+// it contains methods by which we can automate the web page. (visiting the web, interacting with elements of web etc)
 // also before the {page} we have to write async and await. see explanation for it below the test

 test('extract url', async ({page}) => {